Skip to Content

 menthol

 Menthol is derived from mint plants.
-Essential oil is extracted from the leaves using steam distillation, then it’s frozen to convert it to ice crystals, and then dried to produce menthol crystals.
+Essential oil is extracted from the leaves using steam distillation, then it’s frozen to convert it to ice crystals and then dried to produce menthol crystals.

 A staple in every Tiger Balm U.S. product, menthol causes an initial sensation of coolness that is soon followed by a sensation of warmth.
 It helps temporarily relieve minor pains, including those caused by arthritis, backaches, bruising, cramps, muscle strains or sprains, and tendonitis.